Published 2025

 Modeling demand

 The approach to model demand for PAs follows the common model outlined in the other modules.
-The main demand components are (1) a constructed population file for each county in the U.S. with a representative sample of the population from 2022 through 2037, (2) prediction equations of the demand (i.e., annual expected use) for health care services, and (3) PA staffing ratios.
+The main demand components are (1) a constructed population file for each county in the United States with a representative sample of the population from 2023 through 2038, (2) prediction equations of the demand (such as, annual expected use) for health care services, and (3) PA staffing ratios.
 This section focuses on construction of the staffing ratios for each PA specialty for the setting where they provide services.

-The staffing ratios are calculated as the national expected health care use in 2022 divided by estimated national FTE demand for PAs.
-FTE demand is estimated as starting supply plus estimated shortfalls for select PA specialties to address the unexpected demand increase from COVID-19 becoming endemic (as described in prior modules about COVID-19 implications for hospital-based care and increased outpatient visits to deal with acute and long COVID-19.
-Altogether, these adjustments imply PA supply adequacy of 99.3% (or slightly over 1,200 FTE shortfall) in 2022.
-Hence, HWSM extrapolates the national patterns of health care use and PA staffing to the local level as well as into the future.
+The staffing ratios are calculated as the national expected health care use in 2023 divided by estimated national FTE demand for PAs.
+FTE demand is estimated as starting supply plus estimated shortfalls for select PA specialties to address the unexpected demand increase from COVID-19 becoming endemic (as described in prior modules about COVID-19 implications for hospital-based care) and increased outpatient visits to deal with acute and long COVID-19.
+Altogether, these adjustments imply PA supply adequacy of 99.2% (or slightly more than 1,400 FTE shortfall) in 2023.
+Hence, the HWSM extrapolates the national patterns of health care use and PA staffing to the local level as well as into the future.
 Consequently, demand projections are interpreted as the number of FTE PAs that would be required in the future to maintain current national average levels of PA care.
 To the extent that a larger proportion of future health care services will be provided by PAs (and advanced practice nurses [APRNs]), comparison of future PA supply adequacy should be interpreted in the context of projected adequacy for physicians and APRNs.

 Projecting the quantity of PAs demanded has been a historically difficult task because of the overlapping roles that PAs and physicians can play in the administration of health care services.
 Accordingly, past analyses using HWSM have used physician setting distributions as stand-ins for PA setting distributions when PA-specific data was unavailable.
-Rather than rely purely upon the assumption that PA setting distributions mirror those of their physician counterparts, we have broken out survey response data from the NCCPA’s “2022 Statistical Profile of Certified Physician Assistants by Specialty” report to formulate a more accurate picture of where PAs work (Exhibit VII-5).
-Throughout 2022, the NCCPA collected survey responses and published summary statistics concerning the specialties and settings of a cohort that reflect roughly 84% of the total NCCPA-licensed PA population.
+Rather than rely purely upon the assumption that PA setting distributions mirror those of their physician counterparts, survey response data from the NCCPA’s “2023 Statistical Profile of Certified Physician Assistants by Specialty” report were broken out to formulate a more accurate picture of where PAs work (Exhibit VII-5).
+Throughout 2023, the NCCPA collected survey responses and published summary statistics concerning the specialties and settings of a cohort that reflect roughly 84% of the total NCCPA-licensed PA population.

 Employment setting distributions for some PA specialties—mainly specialties with few PAs—are unavailable in the NCCPA report.
 In those cases, physician setting distribution is used as a proxy to categorize PAs into their respective employment settings.
-Specifically, we assume that PA setting distribution mirrors the distribution of their physician colleagues in Allergy & Immunology, Endocrinology, Infectious Diseases, Nephrology, Pulmonology, Rheumatology, Anesthesiology, Radiation Oncology, Radiology, Colorectal Surgery, Ophthalmology, Thoracic Surgery, and Other Specialties.
+Specifically, it is assumed that PA setting distribution mirrors the distribution of their physician colleagues in Allergy & Immunology, Endocrinology, Infectious Diseases, Nephrology, Rheumatology, Anesthesiology, Radiation Oncology, Radiology, Colorectal Surgery, Ophthalmology, Thoracic Surgery, and Other Specialties.

 The workload demand drivers for PAs are the same as the demand drivers for physicians within the same specialty.
-For example, an estimated 33% (1,569) of PAs in cardiology work in an office setting, and the demand driver for office-based care is projected visits to a cardiology office (which is estimated as nearly 31.5 million visits in 2022 (Exhibit VII-6).
-Likewise, an estimated 62% (2,952) of PAs in cardiology worked in hospital settings.
-In 2022, an estimated 12.5 million cardiology inpatient days were recorded.
+For example, an estimated 32% (1,711) of PA demand in cardiology falls in the office setting, and the demand driver for office-based care is projected visits to a cardiology office (which is estimated as more than 25.5 million visits in 2023 (Exhibit VII-6)).

-Dividing estimates of health care use by estimates of FTE PAs in each specialty and setting (plus starting year shortages) yields a ratio of demand for services per PA (Exhibit VII-7).
-For example, dividing the estimated number of office visits to family medicine (303,421,000) by the number of office-based FTE PAs in family medicine (14,054) yields a ratio of 22,230.
-This ratio does not mean that PAs provided services for 22,230 patients’ visits, on average, as many patients to a family medicine practice might not have seen a PA.
+Dividing estimates of health care use by headcount estimates of PAs in each specialty and setting yields a ratio of demand for services per PA (Exhibit VII-7).
+For example, dividing the estimated number of office visits to family medicine by the headcount of office-based PAs in family medicine yields a ratio of 18,062.
+This ratio does not mean that PAs provided services for 18,062 patients’ visits, on average, as many patients to a family medicine practice likely did not see a PA.
 Under the Status Quo demand scenario, if this ratio held constant over time, then demand for office-based PAs in family medicine would grow at the same rate as number of visits to a family medicine practice.
 For settings where the number of PAs in a specialty is small, that setting category is combined with the largest setting for modeling purposes.
-The ratios in Exhibit VII-7 are based on unrounded numbers, so they might differ slightly from ratios calculated by dividing the rounded numbers in Exhibit VII-6 by the FTE numbers in Exhibit VII-5.

 Demand scenarios modeled